Techtonica/curriculum/roles-in-tech/roles-in-tech.md

 ### Projected Time
 About 1 hour
-- 9 minutes for the video walkthrough of the slides
+- 9 minutes for the video walk through of the slides
 - 20 minutes for the Group Practice
 - 30 minutes for the Independent Practice